10 Government Grants for Dental Implants | Apply | Requirements

 In other words, each government agency will have its unique application procedure.
 General guidelines include researching available grants and checking your eligibility.

-Also, you must acquire all necessary documentation before filing such an application.
+You must also acquire all necessary documentation before applying.
 These grants won’t be awarded instantly, so you must be patient.

 When confirmed, you’ll need to move immediately to learn all requirements and guidelines.